Texas A&M University College of Agriculture and Life Sciences

 The Texas A&M University College of Agriculture and Life Sciences (AgLifeSciences) is a college of Texas A&M University, a public land-grant research university in College Station, Texas.
-It is one of ten colleges and schools that are part of the university.
 Agriculture and the Life Sciences have been part of the university since its founding in 1876 as the "Agricultural & Mechanical College of Texas."
 The college was formally recognized in 1911.
-A part of the land grant university system, the college offers more than 80 undergrad and grad degree programs across 14 departments.
+A part of the land grant university system, the college offers more than 80 undergrad and grad degree programs across 15 departments.
 It is also one of the five organizations that comprise Texas A&M AgriLife.

 Academics and enrollment

-The college employs nearly 400 faculty members across 14 departments, with over 300 of those being full-time faculty.
+The college employs nearly 400 faculty members across 15 departments, with over 300 of those being full-time faculty.
 Those departments include: Agricultural Economics; Agricultural Leadership, Education & Communications; Animal Science; Biochemistry/Biophysics; Biological and Agricultural Engineering; Ecosystem Science and Management; Entomology; Horticultural Sciences; Nutrition and Food Sciences; Plant Pathology and Microbiology; Poultry Science; Recreation, Park and Tourism Sciences; Soil and Crop Sciences; and Wildlife and Fisheries Sciences.
 31 degrees are available to undergraduate students, with all degrees being Bachelor of Science degrees, except within the horticulture department, which also offers a Bachelor of Arts degree.
 It offers 45 master's-level degree programs and 27 doctoral-level programs (including 9 interdisciplinary degrees).

 In 2008, 6691 students were enrolled in the college, with 5425 of those being undergraduate enrollments.
 According to the 2008 FAEIS survey released by the USDA, A&M has the largest enrollment among the 234 agricultural colleges and land-grant universities for which USDA receives such data.
-The college has an 1,800 acre farm with live stock and crops.
+The college has an 1,800 acre farm with livestock and crops.